 - Opinion (n.) – The individual views or beliefs of a person

 - Passage (n.) – A short extract from a larger piece of written material

 - State (v.) – To clearly express something through the written or spoken form

 - Suggest (v.) – To express something for consideration

 - Summarize (v.) – To give a brief statement about the main ideas & details of something

 - Supporting Details (n.) – The details (examples, reasons) which support the main idea

 As for studying any other Vocabulary for The TOEFL Exam — you can find just about any word that would be on the exam in the GiveMeSomeEnglish!!!
 TOEFL Vocabulary Database.

 These words are also part of The 3000 Most Commonly Used Words In The English language — so learning them certainly will not be a waste of time.
-Any other books or videos about “TOEFL Vocabulary” are (most likely) a waste of time.
+Any other books or videos you may find about “TOEFL Vocabulary” (which were not created by GiveMeSomeEnglish!!!) are (most likely) a waste of time.